oda-hub/release-notes/README.md

 ## User accounts

 * The user of ODA should login to use the service efficiently so that
-	* They will receive an email upon job submission and completion
+	* They will receive an email upon both job submission and completion
 	* Upon login, the limit of INTEGRAL science windows is 500 instead of 50 for the anonymous user
 	* Specific users can access private data upon usage agreement
 	* Access to HPC resources can be granted abd the limit of 500 science windows raised upon special agreement